microsoft/promptpex/docs/src/content/docs/reference/implementation-plan.md

 - [Glossary](./glossary.md): A glossary of terms used in the PromptPex framework.
 - [Test Generation](./test-generation.md): The core of the framework, how to generate tests for prompts.
 - The prompts are `.prompty` files in the `/src/prompts` directory.
 - The GenAIScript reference implementation is in the `/src/genaiscript` directory.
 PromptPex starts in `src/genaiscript/src/promptpex.mts`.
+It is implemented using [GenAIScript](https://microsoft.github.io/genaiscript/).